Forgiveness Q&A

 It is clear that repentance involves a change in the mind, and it relates to change regarding things done wrong.
 But, first there are a couple of things repentance is not:

-• Repentance is not the idea of feeling bad about my wrongdoings.
+- Repentance is not the idea of feeling bad about my wrongdoings.
+(It is not the dictionary meaning of an emotional response about the offense.)
 When we want to change from doing wrong, we may experience regret or sorrow about what we did previously, but that is not part of the repentance process.
 We should also not dwell on these feelings because God has forgiven us and we need to move forward!

 As a theological word, repentance is connected to a change from sin.
-So, an understanding of sin first will help to understand repentance.
+So first an understanding of sin will help to understand repentance.
 Sin is choosing a value system other than God's.
-God's value system is sacrificial love for the benefit of others.
-So, when we choose our own (selfish) value system as our motivation, all our actions that come out of it are sinful.
-However, when we are motivated by God's value system, our actions become acts of righteousness.
+The value system of God is sacrificial love for the benefit of others.
+When we instead choose our own (selfish) value system as our motivation, all our actions that come from it are sinful.
+Instead if we become motivated by the value system of God, our actions can become acts of righteousness.

-Repentance is changing your mind about a value that you previously held, and choosing instead a different, better value.
-Theologically, repentance would be changing your mind to adopt God's value system, or changing a personally held value to become consistent with God's values.
+Repentance is changing your mind about a value that you previously held, and (it should be) choosing instead a different, better value.
+Theologically, repentance would be changing your mind to adopt the value system of God, or changing a personally held value to become consistent with God's values.

-In Matt 18:23-34, Jesus explains forgiveness with a story.
+In Matthew 18:23-34, Jesus explains forgiveness with a story.
 (I will re-tell it with the character names Rex, Tom & Jack.)

 There was a king Rex and his servant Tom who owed a large sum of money to the king.
 The king wanted this account paid in full and settled.
 Because Tom could not pay the debt, King Rex was ready to bankrupt and jail him.
 However, Tom pleaded for mercy and promised to repay it all.
 In great mercy, Rex canceled the debt.